Batak massacre: The church

-Batak after the massacre

-According to the most sources, around 5,000 people were massacred in Batak, Perushtitsa and Bratsigovo.
-The total number of victims in the April uprising according to most estimates around 15,000, which is supported by Eugene Schuyler's report, published in Daily News, according to which at least 15,000 persons were killed during the April Uprising in addition to 36 villages in three districts being burned.
-According to Donald Quataert around 1,000 Muslims were killed by Christian Bulgarians and consequently 3,700 Christians were killed by Muslims.
-A contemporary British report mentioned that only 46 Muslim men and no women and children were killed.

-In his work "The Bulgarian Massacres Reconsidered"., which has been described as pro-Turkish, the American historian Richard Millman states that Schuyler visited personally only 11 of the villages he reported on.
-Millman also claims that the accepted reality of the massacres is largely a myth.

-Schuyler described the things he saw:
+Witness accounts

-"...On every side were human bones, skulls, ribs, and even complete skeletons, heads of girls still adorned with braids of long hair, bones of children, skeletons still encased in clothing.
+According to the first eyewitness on the site, American diplomat Eugene Schuyler, the number of victims at Batak stood at around 5,000, out of a population of 8,000 people in 900 households.
+Batak was only one out of 11 villages and 3 towns that Schuyler visited in person for the preparation of his report on the uprising, subsequently published in the Daily News.
+The report further estimated the total number of Bulgarian casualties, rebels and non-combatants alike, at a minimum of 15,000, versus only 155 Muslim casualties, of whom 12 women and children.
+Most of all, Schuyler emphasized the extreme level of brutality demonstrated, above all, in Batak, which—given the failure of the rebellion and the quick surrender of the villager—had been completely unnecessary.
+Schuyler writes, as follows:On every side were human bones, skulls, ribs, and even complete skeletons, heads of girls still adorned with braids of long hair, bones of children, skeletons still encased in clothing.
 Here was a house the floor of which was white with the ashes and charred bones of thirty persons burned alive there.

 Here was the spot where the village notable Trendafil was spitted on a pike and then roasted, and where he is now buried; there was a foul hole full of decomposing bodies; here a mill dam filled with swollen corpses; here the school house, where 200 women and children had taken refuge there were burned alive, and here the church and churchyard, where fully a thousand half-decayed forms were still to be seen, filling the enclosure in a heap several feet high, arms, feet, and heads protruding from the stones which had vainly been thrown there to hide them, and poisoning all the air.

-"Since my visit, by orders of the Mutessarif, the Kaimakam of Tatar Bazardjik was sent to Batak, with some lime to aid in the decomposition of the bodies, and to prevent a pestilence.
+Since my visit, by orders of the Mutessarif, the Kaimakam of Tatar Bazardjik was sent to Batak, with some lime to aid in the decomposition of the bodies, and to prevent a pestilence.

-"Ahmed Aga, who commanded at the massacre, has been decorated and promoted to the rank of Yuz-bashi..."
+Ahmed Agha, who commanded at the massacre, has been decorated and promoted to the rank of Yuz-bashi...

-Another witness to the aftermath of the Massacre is American journalist Januarius MacGahan who described what he saw as follows:
+Another witness to the aftermath of the Massacre was American journalist Januarius MacGahan, who described the following scene: